CobbyElsonfx/Workout-Tracker/readme.md

  In the future, I plan to add authentication using a third-party service like Google or Facebook.
 ## Contributing

  We welcome contributions from anyone!
-If you find a bug or want to suggest an improvement, please create a new issue or submit a pull request.
+If you find a bug or want to suggest an improvement.

 ## Challenges
  ### DATABASE WORKOUT SHOWCASE